sparkflows/sparkflows-docs/docs/tutorials/machine-learning/farmers-market-prediction.rst

    :align: center
    :width: 60%

-Next You can execute the workflow and it come up with predictions for number of farmers markets in a zip code.
+Next you can execute the workflow and it come up with predictions for number of farmers markets in a zip code.

 .. figure:: ../../_assets/tutorials/machine-learning/farmer-market-prediction/16.PNG
    :alt: Fire Market Prediction